25 Apr 2025

 This is supplemented by the fact that these electronics engineers check existing components.
 They also create device documentation and layouts for existing systems.
 These can then be handed over to the actual users.

-2. support for technology and production
+2. Support for technology and production

-3. verification and documentation
+3. Verification and documentation

 Documentation and records are created for the systems and production.
 They are also responsible for the maintenance and servicing of the components and systems.

-4. fault diagnosis and customer service
+4. Fault diagnosis and customer service

-5. home energy management
+5. Home energy management

 Digitalisation offers new challenges in the field of home energy management, among other things.
 To this end, they design devices and systems that allow energy requirements to be controlled and they install, maintain and repair such systems.

-6. optimisation of human-machine communication
+6. Optimisation of human-machine communication

 Electronics technicians for devices and systems also play a key role in making human-machine communication easier.
 To this end, they design and produce user interfaces.
 They also create user dialogues that are generally understandable so that future users can handle the systems without further help.
 They are therefore also involved in setting up networked production systems.
 They provide the human-machine interface and install the safety and monitoring systems.